data-apis/data-apis.github.io/content/blog/array_api_v2025_release.md

     matrix.
 - `linalg.eigvals`: returns the eigenvalues of a real or complex matrix.

-These additions further close the gap between the Array API standard and established numerical computing libraries.
+These additions further close the gap between the array API standard and established numerical computing libraries.

 ### Breaking Changes